 Clearing the Old Data

 When GDPR impacts on HR system, employees must make sure that they are making their database up-to-date.GDPR impact on the HR system, Why?
-Because they will not be allowed to hold employee data that is not required by the organisation longer than its intended purpose.
+Because they will not be allowed to hold employee data that is not required by the organization longer than its intended purpose.
 It could be either the old contact information of the employees, sensitive records of past employees, or personal details of temporary staff.
 Alternatively, it should be stated in their consent form that the company will store their information.

 For instance, if the staff is using the HR system, which doesn’t allow to eliminate customer’s data, then a new and effective HR system must be brought in the HR department.

 Informing About Data Breaches

 Cyber attacks and data breaches are among the primary drivers of GDPR’s existence.
 The lawmakers had to make sure that the data controllers were taking proper steps to secure the user data from hackers.
 With GDPR coming into effect, businesses are bound by law to inform those affected by any data breach of their databases within 72 hours.
-If organisations use, store and process an employee’s data, then first it must inform.
+If organizations use, store and process an employee’s data, then first it must inform.

 It is obligatory for HR departments to comply with GDPR while handling employee’s data.
 If the data they are processing is sensitive, it should be encrypted to manage it securely.
 They ought to bring systems that allow encryption.
 It would also serve them well to provide similar blanket protection to their emails which might carry private information about the employees.

 GDPR is going to create a safer data environment, but there are high costs involved here.
 From revamping the systems to ensuring that proper consent is in place.
 HR departments that are handling data of EU nationals have their work cut out for themselves.
 They have to hurry because the May 25 deadline is fast approaching and the fines for not complying can be up to €20 million and jail time.